Paraquat: Toxicity

 Paraquat is toxic to humans (Category II) by the oral route and moderately toxic (Category III) through the skin.
-Pure paraquat, when ingested, is highly toxic to mammals, including humans, causing severe inflammation and potentially leading to severe lung damage, acute respiratory distress syndrome (ARDS), and death.
-The mortality rate is estimated between 60-90%.
+Pure paraquat, when ingested, is highly toxic to mammals, including humans, causing severe inflammation and potentially leading to severe lung damage (e.g., irreversible pulmonary fibrosis, also known as 'paraquat lung'), acute respiratory distress syndrome (ARDS), and death.
+The mortality rate is estimated between 60% and 90%.

+Exposure to Paraquat can cause a wide range of serious health effects, including confusion, acute kidney failure, liver failure, increased blood pressure or heart rate, damage to the heart, damage to the lungs leading to fluid-filled lungs and respiratory failure, weak muscles, extreme fatigue and lethargy, nausea or vomiting, diarrhea, and in severe cases, coma.

 Paraquat is also toxic when inhaled and is in the Toxicity Category I (the highest of four levels) for acute inhalation effects.
-For agricultural uses, the EPA determined that particles used in agricultural practices (400–800 μm) are not in the respirable range.
+For agricultural uses, the United States Environmental Protection Agency (EPA) determined that particles used in agricultural practices (400–800 μm) are not in the respirable range.
 Paraquat also causes moderate to severe irritation of the eye and skin.
 Diluted paraquat used for spraying is less toxic; thus, the greatest risk of accidental poisoning is during mixing and loading paraquat for use.

 The standard treatment for paraquat poisoning is first to remove as much as possible by pumping the stomach.
 Fuller's earth or activated charcoal may also improve outcomes depending on the timing.
 Haemodialysis, haemofiltration, haemoperfusion, or antioxidant therapy may also be suggested.
 Immunosuppressive therapy to reduce the inflammation is an approach suggested by some, however only low certainty evidence supports using medications such as glucocorticoids with cyclophosphamide in addition to the standard care to reduce mortality.
 It is also unknown if adding glucocorticoid with cyclophosphamide to the standard care has unwanted side effects such as increasing the risk of infection.
 Oxygen should not be administered unless SpO2 levels are below 92%, as high concentrations of oxygen intensify the toxic effects.